kumahq/kuma/docs/generated/cmd/kumactl/kumactl_install_control-plane.md

       --cni-chained                                  enable chained CNI installation
-      --cni-conf-name string                         set the CNI configuration name (default "kuma-cni.conf") --cni-enabled                                  install Kuma with CNI instead of proxy init container --cni-net-dir string                           set the CNI install directory (default "/etc/cni/multus/net.d") --cni-node-selector stringToString             node selector for CNI deployment (default []) --cni-registry string                          registry for the image of the Kuma CNI component (default "docker.io/kumahq")
+      --cni-conf-name string                         set the CNI configuration name (default "kuma-cni.conf") --cni-enabled                                  install Kuma with CNI instead of proxy init container --cni-experimental                             install Kuma with new version of the CNI (experimental) --cni-net-dir string                           set the CNI install directory (default "/etc/cni/multus/net.d") --cni-node-selector stringToString             node selector for CNI deployment (default []) --cni-registry string                          registry for the image of the Kuma CNI component --cni-repository string                        repository for the image of the Kuma CNI component (default "install-cni")
-      --cni-repository string                        repository for the image of the Kuma CNI component (default "kuma-cni") --cni-version string                           version of the image of the Kuma CNI component (default "unknown") --control-plane-node-selector stringToString   node selector for Kuma Control Plane (default []) --control-plane-registry string                registry for the image of the Kuma Control Plane component --control-plane-repository string              repository for the image of the Kuma Control Plane component (default "kuma-cp")
+      --cni-version string                           version of the image of the Kuma CNI component (default "0.0.10") --control-plane-node-selector stringToString   node selector for Kuma Control Plane (default []) --control-plane-registry string                registry for the image of the Kuma Control Plane component --control-plane-repository string              repository for the image of the Kuma Control Plane component (default "kuma-cp")